Toggle mobile menu visibility

 • Taking on a new responsibility at work - like mentoring a junior staff member or improving your presentation skills

-• Working on a DIY project - like fixing a gate gate, broken bike, or something bigger.
+• Working on a DIY project - like fixing a gate, broken bike, or something bigger.
 There are free video tutorials online, or you could join your local Men's Shed

 • Signing up for an Adult Learning course.
 You could learn a new language or a practical skill such as plumbing